GuildDevOps/actions-coudflare-dns/README.md

 # Create DNS Record Action for GitHub

-Creates a new CloudFlare DNS record.
+Creates a new CloudFlare DNS record or updates an existing DNS record if one already exists for the input zone and name.

 ## Usage via Github Actions